 Distributors of medium and high activity sources are required to have authorisation from NRPA.
 When NRPA issues authorisations for companies to buy, sell or use sealed sources, it is with the requirement that disused sources are to be returned to the manufacturer.
-This is strictly enforced, in particular in regard to Am-241 sources.
-However, if no viable options for a license holder in Norway are available, NRPA may decide that that the source is to be stored at IFE Kjeller, pending the availability of a disposal facility for spent fuel and long-lived waste
+This is strictly enforced,.
+However, if no viable options for a license holder in Norway are available, NRPA may decide that that the source is to be sent to IFE for treatment and for storage or disposal at the Himdalen repository.